 My layoff from work coincided with the birth of my son.
 In fact, my director provided me with a pink slip just two weeks after I announced my pregnancy.
 The company wanted all employees to transition their work to contractors, which meant keeping us all onboard for a few extra months.
 I was officially cut a few weeks after my delivery.

 When I stopped working I lost all sense of my worth, my wages and my interaction with the outside world.
-I didn’t realize how difficult the transition would be from a six-figure-income to a stay-at-home mom.
+I didn’t realize how difficult the transition would be from a high-paying-income to a stay-at-home mom.
 Initially, the days, weeks and months all blended together.

 My son became an around the clock job.
 With no one else to raise him 90% of the time I felt responsible for molding him into an incredible human being.
 I sat beside him talking and playing for hours.
 I couldn’t bear to hear him cry and although it seems crazy I never wanted to leave his side.